ONKAr156/Camera-opration/README.md

 * Grant permission for the application to use your device's camera.
 * Press the camera icon to open the camera.
 * Take a photo by pressing the capture button.
-* Save the photo to your device's photo gallery by pressing the save button.
+* Hit reset if the photo is blued or  to move on

 ## Contributing
 Contributions to this project are welcome.
 If you would like to contribute, please fork this repository and submit a pull request.